espenwa/udp-exchange/README.md

-# Fork: Docker container
+# Fork: Docker container with shovel, federation and rabbitmq-udp-exchange plugins enabled

 This is my source for building a docker container with RabbitMQ 3.4.4, shovel, federation and rabbitmq-udp-exchange plugins enabled.
 For more information about the udp-exchange see https://github.com/marcelmaatkamp/udp-exchange and the docker image can be found at https://registry.hub.docker.com/u/marcelmaatkamp/rabbitmq-udp-exchange/

 To start this image use the following command:
 ```